3v401/HackTheBox/Headless/README.md

 (pic16)

 In the context of a penetration test or a capture-the-flag (CTF) challenge, the goal is often to gain a shell on the target system (the webserver).
-This provides deeper access and control over the target, allowing the tester to explore and potentially escalate privileges further.
+This provides deeper access and control over the target, allowing the tester (you) to explore and potentially escalate privileges further.
 From here the reasoning is the following:

-1. Assessing Input Fields: Exploring the web application to identify points where malicious commands can be injected.
+1. Assess Input Fields: Explore the web application to identify points where malicious commands can be injected.
-2. Getting a Shell: The goal is to obtain a reverse shell to gain interactive access to the target system.
+2. Get a Shell: The goal is to obtain a reverse shell to gain interactive access to the target system.
 3. Design Payload: A payload must be designed to open a reverse shell connection.
 It uses bash to create an interactive shell session that redirects input and output to the attacker's machine, effectively giving the attacker remote control over the target system.

-We know that we are in the correct path because we are behind a protected page that required authenticated access (admin cookie), which has higher privilege or access to more sensitive parts of the application.
+We infere in a certain way that we are in the correct path because we are behind a protected page that required authenticated access (admin cookie), which has higher privilege or access to more sensitive parts of the application.
 Getting a shell means the user can interact with the target system more freely, execute commands, and explore the environment.
 This is a significant step in gaining control over the system.

 Open a new terminal tab and create a file `vim payload.sh` with the following content: